jeremy-morren/azure-service-bus-emulator-healthcheck/README.md

 This is a simple healthcheck for the Azure Service Bus Emulator.
 It checks if the emulator is running and accessible based on the `Config.json` file.

-It is available as the `jeremysv/azure-service-bus-emulator-healthcheck` Docker image.

 ### Usage

 See [Service Bus Emulator](https://learn.microsoft.com/en-us/azure/service-bus-messaging/test-locally-with-service-bus-emulator?tabs=docker-linux-container) for details